2nd annual 'Kickoff To Christmas' raises money for families in need

 "Every year we do more and more and every year we get more and more people and this is the most we've had so far," said Toney.
 And he's not wrong.
 The Genova's estimate about 100 people came to last year's celebration - way behind this year's 250 visitors.
 By the end of their two-hour event on Dec.
 12, they had given out goodie bags to 90 kids.

-"The turnout is a lot larger than it was before and I think a lot of that is because people have been cooped up all year and they’re looking for something to do," said Stephaine.
+"The turnout is a lot larger than it was before, and I think a lot of that is because people have been cooped up all year and they’re looking for something to do," said Stephaine.

 RELATED: 'Two Weeks of Love' campaign celebrating 20 years in service as need increases due to pandemic